38 Weeks Pregnant

 Frequently Asked Questions

-Q: I’m 38 weeks and no signs of labor.
-Is that OK?
-A: Yes.
-First-time moms often go to 40+5.
-Signs can appear days before labor or in labor.
-Trust the process [1].
+Q: I’m 38 weeks and have no signs of labor.
+Is that okay?
+A: Yes, this is completely normal.
+First-time mothers often carry their babies to 40 weeks and beyond, sometimes to 40 weeks and 5 days.
+Signs of labor can appear days beforehand or only once labor is already underway.
+Try to trust the process [1].

 For Dads